 Equality, trophies, fairness, and privilege.
 Probably not the first words that come to mind when you think of the fire service.
 I would instead be writing about pride, service, family, courage, leadership, mentors, and community… the words that come to my mind when I think of the fire service.

 But I can’t in good faith continue to let the undercurrent of sexism, harassment, and bullying in the fire service continue without standing up for those that have become easy targets because we are different.
-My goal is to reach whom I believe to be the small but vocal members of this profession that still somehow think that embracing a diverse workforce is not acceptable.
+My goal is to reach who I believe to be the small but vocal members of this profession who still somehow think that embracing a diverse workforce is unacceptable.

 - something gained or given in victory or conquest especially when preserved or mounted as a memorial

 - a memorial of an ancient Greek or Roman victory raised on the field of battle or the nearest land for a naval victory